demisto/content/Packs/Okta/Integrations/Okta_IAM/README.md

 > <i>Note:</i> This integration should be used along with our IAM premium pack.
 For further details, visit our IAM pack documentation.

-Integrate with Okta's Identity Access Management service to streamline users' lifecycle processes.
+Integrate with Okta's Identity Access Management service to execute CRUD operations to employee lifecycle processes.
 This integration was integrated and tested with version v1 of Okta.
 ## Configure Okta IAM on Cortex XSOAR